5 min read

 Why people invest in bonds

 Bonds are often mentioned when talking about the diversity of your portfolio, and how ‘risky’ it is, and are considered an important part of a balanced portfolio.
-If stock markets are trending down (coasting down a hill, or plummeting off a precipice), bonds can help to reduce the impact because they are a different asset class, with different behaviours and characteristics to stocks.
+If stock markets are trending down (coasting down a hill, plummeting off a precipice), bonds can help to reduce the impact because they are a different asset class, with different behaviours and characteristics to stocks.

 Bonds are a type of fixed-income investment, and some investors choose to invest in bonds to get an income stream in the form of regular interest payments